selwynpolit/d9book/book/general.md

 ## Convert TranslatableMarkup to a string

 To convert a TranslatableMarkup object to a string, use either the `render()` or __toString() method.
 This example shows the values array with an element 'save' which is a TranslatableMarkup object.
+These will return `Save Citation`.

 ![TranslatableMarkup](/images/translatable-markup.png)